A Guide For Natural Weight Loss

 With extreme detoxes and diets, you end up being worse off than before you started – mentally and physically.

-As mentioned above, there are chances of inviting certain inflammatory conditions by treating the body so harshly.
+As mentioned above, there are chances of contracting certain chronic inflammatory conditions by treating the body so harshly.

 There are links at the end of this article to a podcast I did, expressing my thoughts about extreme diets and quick fixes.